 - Give Rugby A Try

-For more information contact Caitlin Rees on caitlin.rees@dragonsrfc.wales
+For more information contact Karen Hopkins on karen.hopkins@dragonsrfc.wales

-Dragons RFC has launched a brand-new ICC provision, incoporating our Autistic Support and Visual Impairment Support.
+Dragons RFC runs an ISC provision, incoporating our Autistic Support and Visual Impairment Support.

-The new provision takes place indoors at Risca Rugby Club for children aged 5-16 every Friday from 4pm-5pm.
+The provision takes place indoors at Sparkle (closed session) on Tuesday between 5pm and 6pm and at Maindee Primary School for children aged 5-16 every Thursday from 5pm-6pm.

 The sessions will be run by fully qualified and experienced rugby coaches and will be filled with fun engaging activities that include mini games and soft play.
 There will also be sensory equipment available for the children in what is the first autistic rugby provision in Wales.